areleu/vencopy/README.md

 ## Codestyle

-We use PEP-8, with the exception of lowerCamelCase for method and variable names as well as UpperCamelCase for classes.
+We use PEP-8, with the exception of UpperCamelCase for class names.

 ## Documentation

-The documentation can be found here: https://vencopy.readthedocs.io/en/latest/index.html To build the documentation from a conda bash with an activated environment type:
+The documentation can be found here: https://dlr-ve.gitlab.io/esy/vencopy/vencopy/ To build the documentation from a conda bash with an activated environment type:

 ```python